Child Support Lawyer in Houston, TX

 Action Steps When Co-Parent Stops Paying Child Support

 When the co-parent ceases child support payments, the financial strain on the custodial parent can intensify, especially as the child’s needs and expenses grow with age.
 If you’re in this position, ensuring the other parent fulfills their financial responsibilities towards your child becomes imperative.
 Seeking the assistance of a Child Support Lawyer is a strategic move to address non-payment issues effectively.
-Our team at the Law Office of Bryan Fagan is committed to advocating for your child’s rights to fair financial support.
+Our team at the Law Office of Bryan Fagan commits to advocating for your child’s rights to fair financial support.
 Whether it’s enforcing existing child support orders or navigating the complexities of modification processes, our goal is to secure the financial contributions necessary for your child’s well-being and future.

 Navigating Non-Payment Issues with a Child Support Lawyer